Fate of entanglement in one-dimensional fermion liquid with coherent particle loss

 In this letter, we study a generalized dimerized model whose coupling to the environment is described by dissipative quantum-jump terms.
 It is observed that the effective Hamiltonian shares particular information with the Liouvillian in terms of eigenspectrum.
-Via the solving of time-dependent correlation function, we show that long-time behavior is also highly related to the effective non-Hermitian Hamiltonian albeit not governed by it.
-Through time-dependent correlation matrix method we see the univeral features can be reflected by system\textquoteright s time-dependent entropy.
+By calculating the time-dependent correlation function, we demonstrate that the long-term behavior of the system is closely linked to the effective non-Hermitian Hamiltonian, even though it is not governed by it.
+Using the time-dependent correlation matrix method, we obtain the time-dependent entropy, which exhibits universal features in its time evolution.
 We show that when the quantum jumps are turned on, the system\textquoteright s entropy surges in a short time signaling it quickly thermalized.
 The entropy then decreases, which manifests the quantum dissipative effect.
 The decaying behavior depends not on whether the effective Hamiltonian is gapped or not, but dominantly on whether the Liouvillian spectra of the system is gapped or gapless.
-Next, we move to momentum space, and show that its $k$-space left and right movers are asymmetric in dynamics, which serves as a reminiscent of the Non-Hermitian skin effect (NHSE).
-At the end, we also include a detailed discussion of the interaction-induced momentum-space entanglement between bosonic quasi-particles, which is intertwined with the left-right asymmetry.
-We believe our work serves as a guideline for future study of many-body problems in open quantum systems and dynamical non-Hermitian systems.
+Next, we turn our attention to to momentum space and observe an asymmetry in the dynamics of left and right movers, which serves as a reminiscent of the non-Hermitian skin effect (NHSE).
+In addition, we provide a detailed discussion of the system with an included interaction, analyzed using the method of bosonization.
+We find that there is an interaction-independent momentum-space entanglement between bosonic quasi-particles, which arises from the left-right asymmetry.
+Overall, we believe our work serves as a guideline for future study of many-body problems in open quantum systems and dynamical non-Hermitian systems.